About the Plan

 Powering the plan with the best independent advice

 An Independent Advisory Panel was established to help Agriculture Victoria design and implement the Agriculture Energy Investment Plan for best on-farm outcomes.

-The panel ensures that farmers are supported in energy efficient processes or technology investments that will help build a more energy efficient, adaptable and innovative agricultural sector.
+The panel ensured that farmers were supported in energy efficient processes or technology investments that will help build a more energy efficient, adaptable and innovative agricultural sector.

-The panel provides advice to ensure the plan meets the needs of farmers and reaches all eligible farmers across Victoria.
+The panel provide advice to ensure the plan met the needs of farmers and reached all eligible farmers across Victoria.

 About the panel

-The Independent Advisory Panel comprises leading experts in the agriculture and energy sectors and was established to provide advice on the design and implementation of the Agriculture Energy Investment Plan.
-Panel members do not work for the Victorian Government and do not have a decision-making role.
+The Independent Advisory Panel comprised leading experts in the agriculture and energy sectors and was established to provide advice on the design and implementation of the Agriculture Energy Investment Plan.
+Panel members did not work for the Victorian Government and did not have a decision-making role.

 The panel members are:

 - Mark Wootton, Chair – Jigsaw Farms Principal

 - Alan Pears AM – Senior Industry Fellow, School of Global, Urban and Social Studies, RMIT